Welcome to part three of our series on ketosis!

 Step 3: Stay strong for two weeks (we can help)

-If you’ve been eating carbs, your body is used to burning them for energy.
-When you cut carbs off, your metabolism starts to shift over to using fat.
+If you’ve been eating a low-fat, high-carbohydrate diet, your body is used to burning carbs for energy.
+When you switch to a low carb diet and cut those carbs out, your metabolism starts to shift to fat-burning mode.

 Using fat for fuel has some pretty cool benefits…once you switch over.
 But the process of transitioning from carbs to fat can be rough for some people.
-You have to burn through all your glycogen (carb) stores before your body turns to fat.
+You have to burn through all your glycogen (carb) stores before your ketone levels increase and you enter a metabolic state of ketosis.

 During that transition – the first 5-10 days of eating keto, for most people – you may get the “keto flu.”
-It happens when your cells run out of carbs to use, but aren’t yet comfortable burning fat.
-Your energy production dips, which can lead to flu-like symptoms:
+It happens when your cells run out of carbs to use, but haven't yet figured out how to burn fat.
+Your energy production dips, which can lead to flu-like symptoms and a few short-term side effects:

 - Brain fog